oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 the results as an apples for apples comparison with Sage.
 For one thing, substituting some power of $q + O(q^{9002})$ is not efficient in Sage.

-Note that it is not enough to simply truncate to an appropriate precision, use `subs` then truncate the power series to $q^{9001}$ since this would be equivalent to using an absolute cap, whereas we really want a relative precision cap.
+We could simply truncate to an appropriate precision, use `subs` then truncate the power series to $q^{9001}$.
+This would technically be equivalent to using an absolute cap, whereas we really want a relative precision cap, but it may be fairer.

-To do this properly would require a lot of highly nontrivial work.
-At this point we'd essentially be implementing our own power series model on top of the Sage model, and that would also make an unfair comparison.
+To do all this properly would require nontrivial work.
+At this point we'd essentially be implementing our own power series model on top of the Sage model, and that would also make it an unfair comparison.

-On the other hand, both Magma and Mathematica do end up computing to a slightly higher precision than Oscar, due again to subtle differences in power series model.
+Magma and Mathematica do end up computing to a slightly higher precision than Oscar, which we can adjust for by truncating as though we had an absolute precision cap.
 The issue for SageMath is that making substitutions and truncations to force it to behave in the same way as the other systems is not something we consider to be fair.

 Arithmetic operations on power series in SageMath seem to be performant and certainly comparable with Magma and Oscar, assuming you can get expressions with the same